QuarkChain/goquarkchain/cmd/miner/README.md

 Misc:

 1. `ethash` is not supported, due to:
-    a.
-Need to adapt the consensus engine interface from go-ethereum to our own consensus module, because in go-ethereum CPU mining is tightly coupled with the block format while we modified a lot of it.
+    1. Need to adapt the consensus engine interface from go-ethereum to our own consensus module, because in go-ethereum CPU mining is tightly coupled with the block format while we modified a lot of it.
 For double-SHA256 and qkchash mining it's solved by only using the header hash, difficulty and block height parameters.
 Check [`FindNonce`](https://github.com/QuarkChain/goquarkchain/blob/e44e64f8b482b893c797d84e63fd70eb05f0c837/consensus/consensus.go#L72) method for more details
-    b.
-Most people are running GPU for mining ethash right now, so supporting CPU mining doesn't really help
+    2. Most people are running GPU for mining ethash right now, so supporting CPU mining doesn't really help